Home > core > fillGaps.m

 SYNOPSIS ^

-function [newConnected, cannotConnect, addedRxns, newModel, exitFlag]=fillGaps(model,models,allowNetProduction,useModelConstraints,supressWarnings,rxnScores,params)
+function [newConnected, cannotConnect, addedRxns, newModel, exitFlag]=fillGaps(model,models,allowNetProduction,useModelConstraints,supressWarnings,rxnScores)

 DESCRIPTION ^